Chinese Medicine Diagnosis (Part I): Observation

 Yellow coloured urination usually indicates that the body contains a lot of heat or is dehydrated.
 These people may also experience the following symptoms: thirst, constipation, a red face, the body feels hot, perspires easily and is easily irritated or anxious.

 Large blood clots and dark coloured blood during menstruation usually indicates blood stagnation in the abdomen, lower back area or the Liver and Gall Bladder channel.
 These people may also experience the following symptoms: period pain, headache, breast fullness, insomnia, and severe PMS symptoms.
-In the clinic a lot of cases we have seen with these symptoms are associated with the following diseases: endometriosis, polycystic ovarian syndrome and infertility.
-Usually after clearing the stagnation, the symptoms are resolved.
+In the clinic, a lot of cases we have seen with these symptoms are associated with the following diseases: endometriosis, polycystic ovarian syndrome and infertility.

 viii) Bowel Movements